-The New Civil Rights Movement is copyright © 2008-2014 The New Civil Rights Movement and David Badash.
+The New Civil Rights Movement is copyright © 2008-2015 The New Civil Rights Movement, LLC.
 The New Civil Rights Movement will aggressively pursue all infringements of our copyright.
 You may not republish or reprint this work without prior written authorization.

 Some images and content appearing on The New Civil Rights Movement are readily available on the Internet, are believed to be in the public domain, and are believed to fall within the definition of “fair use” according to the United States Copyright, Fair Use Doctrine, Title 17 of the U.S. Code.

 We attempt to make reasonable efforts to determine the source and accurately attribute the content presented herein.

 Claims of Infringement:

 If you believe that any content appearing on this site infringes on your copyright, has not been adequately attributed, or is in error, please let us know and we will make every effort to correct the error or omission, or remove it from this website.

 Please email: email@example.com